martijnmeeldijk/afstudeerproject/docs/Scope_And_Vision.md

 CI-4: When a violation is detected this will be shown in the live video feed

-CI-5: when a person is detected a box will show where the ai sees a person
+CI-5: When a person is detected a purple box will show what the AI recognizes as a person